 Sanitizing stations and wipes are strategically located on all levels throughout the Arena.

-When guests are allowed to attend an event, they are assigned designated seats using the Arena’s ticketing service provider, Ticketmaster.
+When events are ticketed guests will be assigned designated seats using the Arena’s ticketing service provider, Ticketmaster.
 This allows for management of staggered arrival times, de-densification at the entrances and in the concourses, regulation of socially distanced seating, and an ability to implement contact tracing in the event of a positive COVID-19 test.

-- Tickets will be delivered electronically and scanned for facility access control.
+- Tickets will be scanned for facility access control.

 Queue Lines at Facility Entrances

-Queue lines are constructed of bicycle rack style barricades spaced in a manner allowing six feet (6’) of space between lines.
-Entries have social distancing queues on the ground identifying where faculty, students and guests need to stand to maintain appropriate distance while in line.
+Queue lines are constructed of bicycle rack style barricades spaced in a manner allowing space between lines.
+Entries have queues on the ground identifying where faculty, students and guests need to stand to maintain appropriate distance while in line.
 During events, Arena personnel are in place at each point of entry to monitor and assist in this effort.

 Guest Ingress and Egress

 Once inside, guests stay to the right side of the lobby as directed by rope and stanchions and directional signage.
-At points within the facility where space may be challenging to self-manage, Guest Services staff are in place to help with maintaining necessary social distancing.
+At points within the facility where space may be challenging to self-manage, Guest Services staff are in place to help with maintaining necessary spacing.